-The archeological find qualifies the site for inclusion on the National Register of Historic Places.
+The archaeological find qualifies the site for inclusion on the National Register of Historic Places.
 Work is expected to continue for the next three weeks.
 The unusual water wheel and mounting will be removed and could eventually be available for public display.

-A consensus between the Federal Highway Commission, state officials, the Daviess County Commission, and the bridge contractors (Cooke, Flatt & Strobel) allows the archeologica work to continue.
+A consensus between the Federal Highway Commission, state officials, the Daviess County Commission, and the bridge contractors (Cooke, Flatt & Strobel) allows the archaeologica work to continue.
 An additional $10,000 (following the 80/20 split between federal and local revenue sources) was approved.
 The paperwork, which normally precedes approval of such additional work, will be completed later.

 From four to nine feet of earth and debris covered the site.
 The excavation floor is now about five feet below the river channel.
 A cofferdam diverts water away from the work although water seepage requires the area to be pumped at least once daily.

 Archaeologists have discovered evidence of a wooden building 15’x40′ located on the downstream (south) side of the dam to house the gears and power mechanism.
 A stone wall built along the river bank measures 66 feet in length and is of typical pre-Civil War construction: parallel walls filled solid with rubble.
 The dam itself is now readily apparent; the cut once anchored a timber walled spillway.
 The stone dam probably extended the width of the river.
 Old timers of the area recall the dam’s use as a horse or foot crossing for years after any trace of the actual mill structure was evident.